DmitrySemikin/vtk-mirror/Documentation/dev/git/develop.md

 Before you begin, perform initial setup:

 1. Register [GitLab Access].
+    Be sure to fork VTK through gitlab (top right) so as to have a place for your changes to be pushed to.

 2. Follow the [download instructions](download.md#clone) to create a local VTK clone: